WhoAboutYT/Licensy-JS/dev.md

 ### Using Chalk RGB

 Visual Studio Code has a in-built feature to select rgb.
 Therfore, if you do chalk.rgb(0,0,0) you can select the black square to choose your own RGB inside of the code editor itself.

+#### (Known Issues)

+- On pterodactyl Systems the Bootup questions wont show up but you can enter in questions